Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Numerical Evaluation

 Figure~\ref{fig:ts_uT_profiles} illustrates the evader acceleration profiles for a representative engagement under all four strategies.
+In this figure, the TSE, RTS, Singer, and weaving strategies correspond to the blue, red, magenta, and black lines, respectively.
 For this scenario, the resulting miss distances are $6.29~\mathrm{m}$ for TSE, $5.04~\mathrm{m}$ for RTS, $1.93~\mathrm{m}$ for Singer, and $0.63~\mathrm{m}$ for weaving.
 These differences can be directly related to the qualitative behavior of the evasion laws.
 The bang-bang nature of the TSE law, the randomized sign changes produced by RTS, the correlated stochastic fluctuations generated by the Singer model, and the periodic structure of the weaving maneuver are clearly visible.
 Although TSE, RTS, and weaving all begin and end at the same acceleration values, their switching patterns are fundamentally different.
 In particular, both the presence of switching and the timing of the switch instants play a critical role in shaping the terminal lateral displacement.
 The TSE strategy places its switches at advantageous stages of the engagement to amplify the miss distance, whereas RTS switches at statistically random times and therefore achieves a smaller displacement despite using the same control bounds.

 Figure~\ref{fig:ts_mc_cdf} compares the empirical CDFs of $|\xi(t^f)|$ across the four strategies ensemble of $10{,}000$ trials.
+The curves use the same color coding as in Fig.~\ref{fig:ts_uT_profiles}.
 A larger miss distance indicates improved evasion performance; therefore, higher values correspond to better outcomes for the evader.
 The two bang-bang profiles, TSE and RTS, clearly outperform the stochastic smooth maneuvers (Singer and weaving), achieving higher miss distances across nearly the entire distribution.
 Notably, TSE consistently dominates RTS, producing larger evasive separations for all quantiles.
 For example, suppose the interceptor is equipped with a warhead having a lethality radius of 1~m.
 In that case, its single-shot kill probability (SSKP) against a target using either the Singer or weaving evasion maneuvers is about 0.9.
 In contradistinction, its SSKP against a target employing the bang-bang RTS evasion model is 0.4, and its SSKP against a target employing the TSE evasion maneuver is only 0.2 (requiring more than 10 independent interceptors to guarantee a kill probability of 0.9).

 Table~\ref{tab:ts_mc_stats} reports summary statistics including the mean, median, and the 5th, 20th, 80th, and 95th percentiles.
 The TSE yields the highest mean and median final miss, along with the widest spread across the 5th to 95th percentiles.
 This confirms that TSE not only preserves extremality but also surpasses traditional stochastic maneuver models in effectiveness under uncertainty.